 Even though wired headphones are thought to be older than wireless ones, most people still prefer them.
 A 2016 study found that only 17% of the 83% of headphones sold were wireless, while wired headphones could sell 83%.

 There are many reasons people still prefer wired headphones.
 Here are some examples.

 The quality of wireless headphones has improved significantly over the years.
 However, wired headphones offer superior audio quality.

 Manufacturers of wired headphones won’t need to spend a lot on wireless technology.
-This allows them to focus their budget and attention on important things, such as sound quality.
+This lets them spend their money and time on important things, like the quality of the sound.